lcsirmaz/inner/README.md

 <td>where 1 &le; k &le; m</td>
 </tr><tbody></table>

-The m-dimensional vector **y** = &lt; y<sub>1</sub, . . ., y<sub>m</sub> &gt; is
+The m-dimensional vector **y** = &lt;y<sub>1</sub>, . . ., y<sub>m</sub>&gt; is
 *achievable* if there is a feasible solution **x** which yields exactly these objective values.

-The *solution of a minimizing MOLP* is a minimal list of achievable objective vectors &ndash; called *extremal solutions* &ndash; such that any other achievable objective vector is &ge; (coordinatewise) than some non-negative linear combination of extremal solutions.
+The *solution of a minimizing* MOLP is a minimal list of achievable objective vectors &ndash; called *extremal solutions* &ndash; such that any other achievable objective vector is coordinatewise &ge; than some non-negative linear combination of extremal solutions.

 The solution set is always unique, and the MOLP solver's task is to find it.
 Extremal solutions are called *vertices* as they form the vertices of an (unbounded) convex m-dimensional polytope.

 This MOLP solver finds the extremal solutions by *iterations*.
 In each iteration step one more extremal solution is added to the final list.
 The